ppy/osu-wiki/news/2021/2021-07-20-project-loved-july-2021.md

 This month, Project Loved will be getting 2 new Captains!

 Coming from the osu!taiko Nomination Team, we'd like to welcome ::Horiiizon::{ user=8071438 } to Project Loved!
 With their experience both in modding maps and as a player, we trust they're going to continue to bring quality maps to the Loved section!
 Our second captain this month is actually returning after their break from the team.
-This captain is ::\1underjoy::{ user=2235750 }, who will be rejoining the osu!mania captain roster!
+This captain is ::_underjoy::{ user=2235750 }, who will be rejoining the osu!mania captain roster!

 That's all for the big changes this month, so let's get into the picks for July.